Collections and Archives

 Formerly known as the Audio Archive of Linguistic Field Work, these materials are now incorporated into the California Language Archive.
 The CLA contains the audio recordings of field work, including linguistic data, stories, songs and chants, and other material in about 90 endangered languages, deposited at the Berkeley Language Center, as well as the field notes deposited at the Survey of California and Other Indian Languages.
 This project is supported with funding provided by the National Endowment for the Humanities, Preservation and Access Award, 2004.

-→ There are about 200 collections of audio materials in the CLA.
-Streaming audio to most materials is available at the CLA site; recordings with restrictions may be accessed from computers at UC Berkeley (see room B-33 Dwinelle Hall staff for assistance).
+→ There are more than 200 collections of audio materials in the CLA.
+Streaming audio to most materials is available at the CLA site.

 Audio Archive of UC Berkeley Lectures and Events